Irvine Ranked 12 On List Of The ‘Happiest Cities In America’

 IRVINE (CBSLA) — According to a new ranking, Irvine is the 12th happiest city in America.

-Irvine ranked within the top 15 on WalletHub’s ranking of “2021’s Happiest Cities In America.”READ MORE: Riverside County DA Charges LA Man, Woman In Fentanyl Bust
+Irvine ranked within the top 15 on WalletHub’s ranking of “2021’s Happiest Cities In America.”READ MORE: 2 Suspects Captured In String Of Rolex Robberies In LA, More Arrests Likely

 Other California placements on the list include Fremont at 1, San Jose at 5 and Santa Rosa at 10.
 Meanwhile, Los Angeles ranked 99 on the list followed by Modesto at 103, Ontario at 105, Fontana at 107 and Long Beach at 112.